Rhyming Patterns

 AABBA

-This is the rhyming pattern of a limerick!
+This is the rhyme scheme of a limerick!
 The end rhyme matches the first two lines of a poem, while the third line rhymes with the fourth line.

 AAAA